DerouineauNicolas/Hellqualizer/README.md

 	./Decode_Audio2 ~/musique/some_music.mp4
 This will decode and play the bitstream

-	./Decode_Audio2 ~/musique/some_music.mp4 -f 0.1:0.1:0.1:0.1:0.1
+	./Decode_Audio2 ~/musique/some_music.mp4 -f G0:G1:G2:G3:G4

 where -f G0:G1:G2:G3:G4 with

-G0: Gain for 0-2000 Hz
+G0: Gain for 0-2000 Hz - Should be between 0 and 1.0
-G1: Gain for 2000-4000 Hz
+G1: Gain for 2000-4000 Hz - Should be between 0 and 1.0
-G2: Gain for 4000-6000 Hz
+G2: Gain for 4000-6000 Hz - Should be between 0 and 1.0
-G3: Gain for 6000-10000 Hz
+G3: Gain for 6000-10000 Hz - Should be between 0 and 1.0
-G4: Gain for 10000-22000 Hz
+G4: Gain for 10000-22000 Hz - Should be between 0 and 1.0

-The filter coefficients are generated with scilab using the equiribble constrain.
+The filter coefficients are generated with scilab.
+The script to generate filter is available in the script directory.
 Only floating point is used at the moment, but fixed point is already implemented.